 Fountain roll: A reservoir of ink rotating to pick up and deliver a heavy flow of ink.

-Anilox roll: The chrome or ceramic plate covered with tiny engraved cells supplies fine film of ink to the printing plates.
+Anilox roll: The chrome or ceramic plate covered with tiny engraved cells supplies a fine film of ink to the printing plates.

 Doctor blade: It contains the excess flow of ink to the printing plates from the anilox roll.